 You may find the teachings and guidance in this older document helpful, as well: 2005 Guidelines for Confirmation, Reception, and Reaffirmation

-The list of the Spring 2019 Region Confirmations is located here.
+The updated list of Region Confirmations is located now in the file repository to accommodate frequent updates.
+Access the folder here.